kxfeldhus/kxfeldhus.github.io/about.md

 <br>

-I'm love learning and being enabled to pick the right tools for each solution.
 Currently, I am taking a Java course with the expectation of passing the Oracle Certified Professional Java SE 7 exam at completion.

 ### Contact me using one of the methods below